 The example below demonstrates how you can save and then later restore a chart.
-You can make changes to the chart type, palette, data and formatting options and note how the restored chart mirrors the chart that was saved.
+You can make changes to the chart type, theme, data and formatting options and note how the restored chart looks the same as the chart that was saved.

 It also shows how you can retrieve images rendered from the chart in multiple formats.